8 Tips for a Bedroom That Gives You 8 Hours of Quality Sleep

 Pillows are just as important however.
 While a pillow isn’t as large a commitment as say, a mattress, it is still an important bedroom accessory that will impact the quality of your sleep.

 The process of choosing a suitable pillow is similar to choosing a mattress.
 Try it out by lying down on your usual sleeping position.
 If you can, you should try out the pillow on the mattress you’re intending to purchase.
 If not, lean the pillow against a wall and test it out.
 Make sure the pillow isn’t too hard, too soft, too high or too low.

 Back sleepers should look for a pillow with an extra hump at the bottom of the pillow to support your neck, while side sleepers should get a firmer pillow for better support.
 Ask yourself if the pillow provides you with a good spinal alignment (neck aligned with spine).

 Keep in mind pillow material.
 Opt for one that provides a good air flow so as to keep you cool at night.
 Memory foam, while ensuring a good support for your neck, isn’t the best material if you want to keep cool.

 2. Don’t neglect your bed frame

 A good bed frame isn’t just for aesthetics, it’s also the foundation for your mattress to rest on.
-Getting a good bed frame and base can go a long way in creating a comfortable environment for sleep, seeing as it will help to maximise the qualities of your mattress.
+Getting a good bed frame (whether off-the-rack or custom-made) can go a long way in creating a comfortable environment for sleep, seeing as it will help to maximise the qualities of your mattress.

 Michelle from Simmons advises getting one that has a centre support, particularly if you’re getting a queen or king-sized mattress, so as to prevent bowing in the middle.
 Alternatively, choose a solid flat base board that supports all sides of the bed.